HOW TAB WORKS

 Can

-• · See public handles and on-chain settlement events
+• · See public handles and settlement events

-• · Refuse to relay a transaction (the user can submit it themselves)
+• · Refuse to relay (users can submit themselves)

 • · Rotate the treasury or pause the bot executor list